 These questions imply that you’re curious about their relationship status without asking outright.
 To make the most of the indirect approach, consider the following tips:

-By using these strategies and the suggested indirect questions, you can tactfully and respectfully inquire about someone’s relationship status without making them feel uncomfortable.
+Using these strategies and the suggested indirect questions, you can tactfully and respectfully inquire about someone’s relationship status without making them uncomfortable.

 Using Third-Party Information to Ask If Someone Is Single